SESMG/SESMG/docs/index.rst

 |   L2   | other agriculture                                 |
 +--------+---------------------------------------------------+

-The following heat SLPs are available:
+The following thermal standard load profiles of the Association of Energy and Water Management (BDEW) can be used:

-.. table:: heat standard load profiles +---------+----------------------------------------------------------------+
++---------+----------------------------------------------------------------+
 | Profile | House Type                                                     |
 +=========+================================================================+